 "You acknowledge that all exercise involves a risk of personal injury, including a small risk of serious injury or death, and agree to take responsibility for your health and well-being in relation to our classes."

 "We will not be liable to you in respect of any personal injury (including without limitation serious injury or death) that you may suffer or sustain directly or indirectly as a result of attending our classes.
 Nor will we be liable to you in respect of any other losses arising as a result of any such personal injury."

-Organisations have an obligation to ensure the safety of those participating in events and classes, or using equipment.
-If they fail to do so they may be considered negligent and a claim may be brought against them.
+Organisations have a legal duty of care to ensure the safety of those participating in activities, events, and classes or using equipment provided by the organisation.
+If you are injured as a result of the organisation's failure in their duty of care, they may be considered negligent and a compensation claim may be possible.

-The Office of Fair Trading states that: "Contract terms, including ?at your own risk' disclaimers, cannot be used to exclude or restrict an organisation's liability for death or personal injury caused by its negligence."
+The Office of Fair Trading (OFT) states that: "Contract terms, including ‘at your own risk' disclaimers, cannot be used to exclude or restrict an organisation's liability for death or personal injury caused by its negligence."